TL;DR

 The financial consequences of long-term illness—lost income, care costs, and depleted inheritances—can be catastrophic.
 But they are not inevitable.

 A robust and personalised Life, Critical Illness, and Income Protection shield is not a luxury item; it is an essential pillar of responsible financial planning.
-It is the single most powerful tool you have to guarantee that an illness or injury doesn't also become a financial disaster for those you love most.
+It is the single most powerful tool you have to assurance that an illness or injury doesn't also become a financial disaster for those you love most.

 Don't wait for a health crisis to reveal the cracks in your financial foundations.
 Take control of your family's destiny today.